 - Congress shows bipartisan commitment to whistleblower protection with Follow the Rules Act.
 "Last week, Congress sent the Follow the Rules Act to the President’s desk for signature.
 The legislation closes a loophole in the Whistleblower Protection Act that was highlighted by a Merit Systems Protection Board (MSPB) ruling in Rainey v.
 State."
 (Project on Government Oversight)

-- OSHA should publish open data on workplace injury rates.
+- OSHA should publish open data on workplace injury rates, as well as help regarding any Personal Injury Lawyer, which people ask for all the time.
 "Wouldn’t it make sense to be able to find out before applying for a job in a dangerous industry, which firms have a safe record, and which do not?
 The Obama administration thought the answer was “yes” and proposed a system to provide easy accessibility to workplace safety information via the web."
 The Trump administration recently announced an indefinite delay in efforts to make it happen.
 (The Hill)

 Image of Scott Pruitt by Gage Skidmore